Emergency Medical Technology/Technician

 Semester Hours 1

 This course provides students with theory and demonstration in advanced trauma care and management.
-Content areas include mechanism of trauma, trauma assessment, airway-breathing-circulation management, trauma to various portions of the body, multiple system trauma, and load-and-go situations.
+Content areas include mechanisms of trauma, trauma assessment, airway-breathing-circulation management, trauma to various portions of the body, multiple system trauma, and load-and-go situations.
 The course is taught in accordance with national standards and requires specific student competencies.
 Students successfully completing this course will receive appropriate documentation of course completion.

 EMS 269: Pediatric Medical Life Support